Skip to content

 *Our weekend trading hours are based on UK hours, and are converted to AU time zones.
 This means that the times listed are affected by both UK and AU clock changes in the year, and will be adjusted by +/- 1 hour accordingly.

-Understand the risks of pre-market, post-market and weekend trading
+Understand the risks of pre-market and after-hours trading

 You can manage your risk using stops and limits, which automatically close your trade when the price hits a pre-determined level.
 Guaranteed stops are the best way to cap risk because these always close your trade at the exact level you specify – even if the market moves quickly or ‘gaps’.
 A small premium is payable if a guaranteed stop is triggered.